ministryofjustice/prisoner-offender-search/README.md

 ```

 ### Alternative running
-Or to just run `localstack` which is useful when running against an a non-local test system Env need to be `spring.profiles.active=localstack` and `sqs.provider=full-localstack`
+Or to just run `localstack` which is useful when running against an a non-local test system, you will  need the `spring.profiles.active=localstack` and `sqs.provider=full-localstack` environment variables:

 ```bash
 TMPDIR=/private$TMPDIR docker-compose up localstack